 Investor & Entrepreneur

-James Ruesch was born in 1964 and is the first of 5 children.
+James Ruesch is the first of 5 children.
 He grew up in Oregon and later graduated in Nevada.
 He served a two year mission in Johannesburg, South Africa where he gained a love for travel and people of different cultures and nationalities.
 Upon returning home, James started his first company at the admonition of one of his missionary companions while serving together in Africa.

 Without any formal education in business, the road was riddled with challenges and obstacles that made for a real life education that he is thankful for today.
 Through starting in construction and working his way up in the fast growing city of Las Vegas, James learned that through innovative ideas, hard work and a willingness to take risks, success was possible.
 This realization did not come without a long list of failures.
 The key, as he read in many books on the subject, was to learn from his mistakes and continue.

 Eventually by 1990, James had established one of the largest commercial landscape companies in the state of Nevada.
 Regularly being awarded million dollar contracts from developers like Howard Hughes, Del Webb and the DOT, James' last year in construction culminated in contracts for two golf courses, 14 schools and over 27 miles of highway development.
 The company had grown from 5 workers to over 150 employees.
 At age 28, Mr. Ruesch, after enjoying economic prosperity and growth for more than a decade, was blindsided by his first real-estate collapse and economic downturn.
 Nevada had enjoyed years of prosperity primarily fueled by the steady stream of new home owners from California and Arizona.
 Home owners would sell their homes outside the state for 300,000.00 and buy a newer and larger home in Vegas for nearly half.
 These were glorious times where opportunity abounded for anyone that was ambitious and un-afraid of hard work.